Faculty & Staff Bios

 Joining the teaching profession after a brief career in pharmaceutical advertising, Mr. Burke is excited to bring his knowledge of second language acquisition into the classroom.
 Mr. Burke is also an active musician and studies with a number of well-known drummers in the New York City area.
-Going into his eighth year as an educator; he is an avid believer of lifelong learning and its importance inside and outside of the classroom.
+Going into his fifth year as an educator; he is an avid believer of lifelong learning and its importance inside and outside of the classroom.

 Ms. Dana Cardona, Math/Team Teacher

 M.S. in Adolescent Special Education with a Concentration In Behavioral Disorders, Hunter College

 B.S.
 Criminology with Law Minor, John Jay College Of Criminal Justice